csalzano/power-boost-for-gravity-forms/README.md

 ### Caches the Dashboard Widget

-Replaces the Gravity Forms dashboard widget with a copy that caches the results of the three database queries for six hours.
+Replaces the Gravity Forms dashboard widget with a copy that caches the results of the three database queries.
 These queries can take a handful of seconds to run on sites with hundreds of forms and tens of thousands of entries.